marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

 ``#pragma GCC push_options`` ``#pragma GCC pop_options``

-  .. index:: pragma GCC push_options

-  .. index:: pragma GCC pop_options
+  .. index:: pragma GCC push_options, pragma GCC pop_options

   These pragmas maintain a stack of the current target and optimization options.
 It is intended for include files where you temporarily want